alessandro-bugatti/vsgl2/README.md

 ## Lessons
 Very often programming library has a not so good documentation, sometimes because it is too difficult to follow, sometimes because it lacks in explaining fundamental parts.

 During the development of this library the idea is to add "lessons" to explain how to use the functionalities of this library through examples.
+[Go to the lessons](lessons/)

 ## Contributing
 Any help will be appreciated, some examples: